Financial Benefits—Domestic Partnerships vs. Marriage

-Financial Benefits—Domestic Partnerships vs. Marriage

 Perks of a Domestic Partnership

 Originally formed to provide legal benefits to same-sex couples, domestic partnerships also apply to couples who live together or couples of age 62 and older who cohabitate, depending on your state.
-In short, domestic partnerships can apply to both same-sex and heterosexual relationships.
+Domestic partnerships can apply to both same-sex and heterosexual relationships.

-    Another potential benefit of a domestic partnership?
-Couples can avoid the marriage tax penalty, which means that couples who earn roughly the same generally get penalized during tax time, as they tend to move up a tax bracket more quickly.
-It is not to be confused with the marriage bonus, in which one spouse earns significantly less than the other, thus prolonging the tax bracket jump––and the ensuing tax bill.
+Partners avoid the marriage tax penalty, which means that couples who earn roughly the same generally get penalized during tax time, as they tend to move up a tax bracket more quickly.
+It is not to be confused with the marriage bonus, in which one spouse earns significantly less than the other, thus delaying the tax bracket jump.

 There are also other financial concerns for unmarried couples, such as lack of legal protection when it comes to joint assets or property and potential income tax issues.

 Perhaps the biggest drawback of a domestic partnership, however, is that rights within one vary so greatly by state.
 Some states––such as California, New Jersey, Colorado, Maine, Maryland, Nevada, Oregon, Washington, Hawaii, the District of Columbia, and Wisconsin––recognize domestic partnerships.
 Others, however, do not.

 Worth noting––the rules also vary by city.
-The lack of domestic partnership rights can often have a big effect on your bottom line, so this is an important point to consider.
+The lack of domestic partnership rights can often have a big effect on your finances, so this is an important point to consider.

 Regardless of whether you’re in a marriage or domestic partnership, being on the same page with your partner in terms of money is an important aspect of managing your finances.
 Word to the wise––you also may need to change your mindset about money when you get married.

-    You can also consider the following tips––try creating a family budget is a great first step.
+You can also consider the following tips––trying to create a family budget is a great first step.
 It’s also wise to discuss whether you’ll combine bank accounts or keep them separate.
-Forming an emergency fund, planning for retirement, and forming an estate plan are other great steps to take when you’re in a relationship.
-(But be sure to keep potential inheritance taxes in mind with the latter.)
+Forming an emergency fund, planning for retirement, and forming an estate plan are other steps to take when you’re in a formal relationship (but be sure to keep potential inheritance taxes in mind with the latter).